English football on television: 3pm "blackout"

 The Premier League and Sky maintain that, while grey market viewing of games is not illegal on the part of the viewer, it is illegal for anyone (such as a public house) to make such services openly available.
 This has in the past led to heavy fines for public houses in the United Kingdom which have shown 3pm games in their establishments.
 More recently, the legality of such fines has been disputed, and a number of Crown Court cases have been reported in which publicans successfully challenged the Premier League's position.

 In recent years, Sky Sports have shown a 3pm game in full, on tape delay via their Game of the Day show, with extended highlights of the other 3pm games shown after, on Match Choice.

-On 20 June 2020, Brighton & Hove Albion and Arsenal played the first Saturday 3pm Premier League game to be shown live on television in the UK, as part of 'Project Restart' during the COVID-19 pandemic, which prohibited spectators from attending matches.
+The 3pm blackout was suspended during the 2020–21 season due to the COVID-19 pandemic, when fans were not able to attend matches due to lockdown restrictions.
+As a result, the season represented the first time that all 380 matches in a Premier League season were broadcast live in the UK.
+On 20 June 2020, Brighton & Hove Albion and Arsenal played the first Saturday 3pm Premier League game to be shown live on television in the UK, as part of "Project Restart" during the pandemic.
+The blackout was reintroduced and fully observed for the 2021–22 season.

-The 3pm blackout was not observed due to the COVID-19 pandemic, with Premier League games kicking off at this time being broadcast throughout the 2020–21 season and so was the first time all 380 matches were broadcast live in the UK.
-It returned and was fully observed for the 2021–22 season.

-When Cristiano Ronaldo returned to Manchester United on deadline day of the summer 2021 transfer window, some demanded the 3pm blackout be removed altogether as they thought it was unfair they weren't allowed to watch his second debut as it would be taking place during a 3pm match.
+When Cristiano Ronaldo returned to Manchester United on deadline day of the summer 2021 transfer window, many demanded an exception to the 3pm blackout, or otherwise its outright abolition, as his second debut was to take place at a 3pm match against Newcastle United at Old Trafford on 11 September 2021.
 Others instead continued to support the black out due to its effects in protecting lower league football.

+On Saturday 6 May 2023, Sky Sports were permitted to circumvent the blackout for their broadcast of Manchester City vs Leeds United live at 15:00.
+The fixture was initially planned for Sunday 7 May at 14:00 but was brought forward a day due to City's UEFA Champions League commitments the following Tuesday and played at 15:00 to avoid clashing with the coronation of Charles III earlier in the day, and no later due to policing constraints.
+The lack of lower-league fixtures at that time also allowed the game to be televised.